VotiroLabs/Word-Quick-Fuzzer/README.md

 ===================
 This fuzzer is tested on 32 Bit and 64 Bit Windows Platforms (32 Bit Office Process).
 All the required libraries are distributed with this fuzzer in 'ExtDepLibs/' folder.

+Make sure you execute this in an administrator mode, so python will be able to create symbolic links!

 ~~~~
 python fuzzHTML.py